gaheldev/godot-version-manager/README.md

 ```
 gdvm use --system-default VERSION
 ```
-or for the interactive version:
+or for the interactive mode:
 ```
 gdvm use --system-default
 ```